 7. Don’t fixate on symptoms lists

 The thyroid controls every cell in your body, this can cause some flippin commotion and this commotion is unique to YOU and your body.
 Thyroid symptoms are nebular and cannot be limited to a list.
-You can find a list of symptoms on the British Thyroid Foundation website, use these as a guide only if you notice any then perhaps speak to your doctor.
+You can find a list of symptoms on the Thyroid UK website, use these as a guide only if you notice any then perhaps speak to your doctor.
 If you have symptoms that aren’t listed or seem different, then it doesn’t mean that you’re going mad!
 I had insomnia and extremely broken sleep when I was in the underactive phase, contradictory to what most lists suggest.

 8. Be mindful of nutrition

 If your doctor is on top of your nutrition that’s great!
 If not ask them to be.
 Whilst I was unwell with postpartum thyroiditis I also discovered that I had a Vitamin D and Iron Deficiency.
-I was lucky enough to be able to visit Rebecca at Hello Healing who placed me on a wellness plan that really aided my recovery.
+I was lucky enough to be able to visit Rebecca at Hello Healing who placed me on a wellness plan that really supported my recovery.

 9. Practice meditation